 TGax Editor: Change the paragraph below of this subclause as follows (#CID 5657, 7188, 7623, 8285):

-A TWT requesting STA should not initiate transmission of frames to the TWT responding STA outside of negotiated TWT SPs (for both implicit TWT and trigger-enabled TWT) for that TWT agreement and should not initiate transmission of frames to the TWT responding STA within trigger-enabled TWT SPs for that TWT agreement.
+A TWT requesting STA should not access the medium for transmitting(#8285) frames to the TWT responding STA outside of negotiated TWT SPs (#5657, 7188, 7623) for that TWT agreement and should not access the medium for transmitting(#8285) frames to the TWT responding STA within trigger-enabled TWT SPs for that TWT agreement.

 TGax Editor: Change the note below of this subclause as follows (#CID 5033):

-NOTE—The STA decides what frames to transmit within or outside TWT SPs.
+NOTE—The non-AP STA decides what frames to transmit within or outside TWT SPs, and while it is not recommended to access the medium it is still permitted to do so(#5033).

 The TWT responding STA of a trigger-enabled TWT agreement shall schedule for transmission a Trigger frame for the TWT requesting STA, as described in 27.5.2 (UL MU operation), within each TWT SP for that TWT agreement.
 The TWT responding STA that intends to transmit additional Trigger frames during a trigger-enabled TWT SP shall set the Cascade Indication field of the Trigger frame to 1 to indicate that it will transmit another Trigger frame within the same TWT SP.
 The TWT responding STA shall set the Cascade Indication field to 0 when the Trigger frame is the last Trigger frame of the TWT SP or when the Trigger frame is sent outside of a TWT SP.